 “Thirty years is a beautiful long time to have built my life into Merrie-Woode, and I’m just thankful that it still means so much to those who love it.” -Dammie Day

-This institution is operated under special use permit with the Chatooga, Nantahala, and Pisgah National Forests.
+This institution is operated under special use permit by the Francis Marion & Sumter National Forests, Nantahala, and Pisgah National Forests.